acrolinx/secure-tunnel/README.md

    instead of "localhost".
 6. If you're happy with your current configuration and want to start it automatically, just add `-a`.
-This adds Acrolinx Secure Tunnel with the given settings to Windows AutoRun.
+This adds Acrolinx Secure Tunnel with the given settings to the Windows auto run.
 If you want to remove it again later, use `regedit`, navigate to `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`, and delete the key `acrolinx_secure_tunnel`, or use [Sysinternals